mediacloud/backend/doc/topic_mining.markdown

-Controversy Mining
+Topic Mining
 ==================

-The controversy mining code in [MediaWords::CM::Mine](../lib/MediaWords/CM/Mine.pm) follows a relatively simple process described below but has been extensively tweaked over a few years to handle the many problems that arise when trying to make sense of the diverse data on the open web.
+The topic mining code in [MediaWords::TM::Mine](../lib/MediaWords/TM/Mine.pm) follows a relatively simple process described below but has been extensively tweaked over a few years to handle the many problems that arise when trying to make sense of the diverse data on the open web.
 This document tries to explain both the basic flow of the spider and how it solves the problems we have encountered over the years.